tonic-cash/tonic-core/README.md

 ## 🛡️ Security

+### 🔒 Trusted Setup (Tornado Cash)

+Zero-knowledge proofs are cryptographic techniques that enable one party to prove knowledge of specific information without revealing the actual data.
+In the context of Tonic, zero-knowledge proofs are essential for ensuring privacy in transactions.

+Tonic takes advantage of [Tornado Cash](https://github.com/tornadocash)'s Trusted Setup, a critical component in the implementation of zero-knowledge proofs.
+This Trusted Setup has received contributions from over 1,100 participants, making it one of the most extensive and secure setups available.
+The extensive participation in the Trusted Setup ensures the generation of robust and secure parameters, which are vital for creating reliable zero-knowledge proofs.

+By leveraging the proven open-source keys from Tornado Cash's Trusted Setup, Tonic enhances its censorship resistance and transparency.
+This, in turn, significantly improves the platform's overall security and reliability, providing users with a dependable and privacy-preserving solution for transactions.

+The keys generated in their Trusted Setup Ceremony can be found here: [Unstoppable Tornado Cash](https://github.com/tornadocash/tornado-core/releases/tag/v2.1)

 ### 🌪️ Audits (Tornado Cash)

 Tonic is a project forked from [Tornado Cash](https://github.com/tornadocash).
 Tornado Cash received security audits for cryptographic technology, smart contracts, and ZK-SNARK circuits through [ABDK Consulting](https://www.abdk.consulting) in November 2019.
 You can find their reports under [here](audit/tornado-cash/), under our `audit/tornado-cash` folder.